 "How Do You Get a Whale in Vermont?" features a cover design and interior map designed by PCA&D senior Fine Art major Chalkley Matlack.
 (Published by Little Big Trees Press 2014; ISBN: 978-0-9912853-0-3)

-Jeff was interviewed by "Seven Days", Vermont's leading arts and events magazine, about the book.
-See that here.
+Jeff was also interviewed by "Seven Days", Vermont's leading arts and events magazine, about the book.